 Edward Avedis is a sixth-generation fine jewelry designer based in Santa Monica who offers an assortment of bespoke and beautifully crafted bridal pieces through his eponymous jewelry atelier.

 Learn more about jade stones and what you should look for in an engagement ring.

 Pros and Cons of Jade Rings

 Jadeite is offered in three categories: Type A, Type B, and Type C. “Jadeite is the rarer gem,” Avedis says.
 “It has a higher value and is most sought after in its vivid green color.”
 Nephrite, on the other hand, is less rare but is also more durable and more affordable.
 The toughness of jade lent itself originally to creating weaponry with the stone, but it evolved into a prized material for statues and jewelry throughout several centuries.
 “It’s important to choose type A jade because it tends to be more durable,” Avedis says.
 The other types have generally undergone treatments that temporarily enhance the appearance of the stone but deteriorate with time.

 What to Look for in a Jade Engagement Ring

+• Is there a benefit to selecting a specific type of jade?
 Though jadeite comes in a range of colors including shades of yellow, brown, lavender, red, and orange, “the most valuable and coveted jade is a specific green called imperial jade," Avedis says.
-At a certain point in history, imperial jade was reserved for only the Chinese emperor, making it all the more of an enticing gemstone for designing an engagement ring with.
+At a certain point in history, imperial jade was reserved for only the Chinese emperor, making it all the more of an enticing gemstone for designing an engagement ring.

 How to Care For Your Jade Engagement Ring